 Life was methodical and rigid, but I could take a break from the usual habits during summers, that I would spend at my auntie’s house.
 Without school and homework, I had a lot of time to play, but I often reached out for more books and readings.
 When the others were busy, I would

 I took them home with me and started reading them secretly.
 One of those was “The Third Eye” by Tuesday Lobsang Rampa, a Tibetan author.
 The cover art of the book represented two eyes and a third one in the middle of them.
 Have you heard of it?
 I have one of the earliest editions in Italian, but I discovered to my surprise that it is still around, and if Tibetan culture attracts you, I recommend it!
 I was probably 12 when I started reading it.
 Page after page, I realized it was the most interesting thing I’d ever read.
 The story recounts the life of the author from early childhood through his harsh but rewarding training as a monk up to the time he was forced to leave the country after the Chinese invasion of Tibet.

 The narration of Tibetan traditions, occult religious practices, characters of extraordinary mental and physical skills, cosmology, and mountain landscapes, affected my imagination.
-I started daydreaming about traveling to Asia and looking for books and photos about Tibet.
+I started daydreaming about

 When I finished high school, it seemed a good idea to get a University degree.
 I pondered on how that could take me closer to my dreams and looked for information about contemporary Tibet.
 Tibet had lost its independence in 1950 to the People’s Republic of China.